Professor-Redwood-Team/Professor-Redwood/config/README.md

 # Setting up secrets

-Create a `.env` file in this directory with the following structure:
+Create a `.env` file in the root directory with the following structure:
 ```
 DISCORD_TOKEN=
 DISCORD_CLIENTID=